mbtestorg2022/3.091sc-fall-2010/content/pages/bonding-and-molecules/8--ionic-crystals-born-haber-cycle.md

 Before starting this session, you should be familiar with:

-*   Octet stability and what it means in terms of shell filling; ionic bonding and its formation as a result of Coulombic attraction between a cation and an anion ([Session 7](/courses/materials-science-and-engineering/3-091sc-introduction-to-solid-state-chemistry-fall-2010/structure-of-the-atom/7.-the-aufbau-principle-photoelectron-spectroscopy))
+*   Octet stability and what it means in terms of shell filling; ionic bonding and its formation as a result of Coulombic attraction between a cation and an anion ({{% resource_link "d0470d3e-350a-e01c-66ab-ad1825f65352" "Session 7" %}})

 ### Looking Ahead

-Prof. Sadoway discusses the shortcomings of ionic bonding and Lewis's concept of shell filling by electron sharing including the Lewis dot notation ([Session 9](/courses/materials-science-and-engineering/3-091sc-introduction-to-solid-state-chemistry-fall-2010/bonding-and-molecules/9.-drawing-lewis-structures)); and returns to the valence shell electron pair repulsion (VSEPR) model in [Session 11: The Shapes of Molecules](/courses/materials-science-and-engineering/3-091sc-introduction-to-solid-state-chemistry-fall-2010/bonding-and-molecules/11.-the-shapes-of-molecules).
+Prof. Sadoway discusses the shortcomings of ionic bonding and Lewis's concept of shell filling by electron sharing including the Lewis dot notation ({{% resource_link "80b4e5be-5325-9c74-0eb6-068392cf19cb" "Session 9" %}}); and returns to the valence shell electron pair repulsion (VSEPR) model in {{% resource_link "42a1890e-d13b-2cc6-5e88-6c8f69ce55f5" "Session 11: The Shapes of Molecules" %}}.

 ### Learning Objectives